openstack-archive/tripleo-incubator/devtest.md

         scripts/install-dependencies

 1. Configure a network for your test environment.
-   This alters your /etc/network/interfaces file and adds an exclusion for dnsmasq so it does not listen on your test network.
+   This configures libvirt to setup a bridge with no ip address and adds an exclusion for dnsmasq so it does not listen on your test network.
 Note that the order of the parameters to bm_poseur is significant : copy-paste this line.

         cd $TRIPLEO_ROOT/bm_poseur/
         sudo ./bm_poseur --bridge-ip=none create-bridge